-Fig. 4.
-Relationship of placement of probes (solid points) with error balls (dashed circles) along an edge (solid line) and the resulting displacement region (shaded): (a) probes at endpoints of the edge, (b) probes moved inward from the edge resulting in a larger region of allowable motion, (c) probes coincident at the center of the edge, allowing a maximum displacement region.
+Figure 4: Relationship of placement of probes (solid points) with error balls (dashed circles) along an edge (solid line) and the resulting displacement region (shaded). (a) Probes at endpoints of edge. (b) Probes moved inward from edge resulting in larger region of allowable motion. (c) Probes coincident at center of edge, allowing maximum displacement region.